 When and why you should use an image DPI converter

 When editing a picture, you may need to change the DPI for numerous reasons.
-Most computers running picture editing software find it difficult to manage very big, high-quality images because they take a look of system RAM to keep loading the details on screen.
-So perhaps you took a photograph in very high quality and you need to reduce the DPI and thus the file size to make it easier for editing?
+Perhaps you took a photograph in very high quality and you need to reduce the DPI and thus the file size to make it easier for editing?
 Or maybe you are uploading a file online and the system will only allow a certain DPI.
 Then there’s always the possibility that you’re taking a digital image to a printing shop, and they request that a photo is converted to 300 DPI, as this is the minimum quality for artwork if you want a decent printing outcome.

 How to change photo DPI with Clideo

 When it comes to converting the DPI of big digital photographs, users need a quick and easy tool that they can rely on; and requires minimal effort and system requirements.
-The Online DPI Converter by Clideo is the perfect solution for this.
+Our tool is the perfect solution for this.

-In this tutorial, we’ll show you how to convert the DPI of an image using Clideo’s easy-to-use Online DPI Converter, for free, without the need to waste time downloading complex editing software that can take up valuable storage space.
+In this tutorial, we’ll show you how to convert the DPI of an image for free, without the need to waste time downloading complex editing software that can take up valuable storage space.
 Follow our easy step-by-step guide below.

 Add your file

-First things first: click on the “choose file” button.
+First things first: open Online DPI Converter by Clideo and click on the “Choose file” button.
 You can choose a file from your device’s onboard storage or from cloud platforms Google Drive or Dropbox.
 Most formats are supported, including jpg/jpeg, png, bmp, wbmp, gif, webp and jp2.

 Once you’ve selected your image, hit the upload option and it will be uploaded to our server within a matter of seconds.
 The upload bar will give you an idea of the progress.